MegaExE/Sunlight_Sensor/index.md

 During class I also tried to test out the Raspberry pi lab testing the light blinking but I wasn't able to connect the Raspberry pi to the computer.
 I followed the step but got into a problem when connecting to the raspberry pi.
 I use Raspberry pi #153 from the part crib.

-After the class I recived the PCB board and parts kit for the Student Sense Hat from Kelly at the prototype lab.
+After class I received the PCB board and parts kit for the Student Sense Hat from Kelly at the prototype lab.
 The next step is I have to solder the component to the PCB board.

 Recived the Grove I2C Sunlight Sensor / UV / IR and Pi2Grover - Grove Connector Interface for the Raspberry Pi on October 12